adelsinor/qb-hud/README.md

 # qb-hud
-nopixel hud qbus with safezone and gears
+nopixel hud for qbus with safezone and gears